kbase/workspace_deluxe/docsource/buildandconfigure.rst

 """"""""""""""""
 **Required**: Yes

-**Description**: URL of the KBase authentication service
+**Description**: URL of the KBase legacy API for the KBase authentication service MKII

-globus-url
+auth2-service-url
-""""""""""
+"""""""""""""""""
 **Required**: Yes

-**Description**: URL of the Globus Nexus v1 authentication API
+**Description**: URL of the KBase authentication service MKII

 ignore-handle-service
 """""""""""""""""""""